 The closure of Slate Run Road should be noted by snowmobilers and other outdoor recreation enthusiasts used to traveling in the area.
 The Coudersport Pike Snowmobile Trail, which uses part of Slate Run Road, can no longer be utilized until Slate Run Road is repaired.
 Also, this road closure will impact anglers who enjoy fishing the waters not only in Pine Creek, but between Pine and Kettle Creek Watershed, which is accessed from Route 44 (via Slate Run Road when traveling over from Pine Creek).

 Please download this fact sheet released by DCNR for additional information, including a copy of the detour map pictured above.

 Since being closed in September, the Commonwealth has actively been working toward a remedy for Slate Run Road, including holding consultations, receiving estimates, taking core-samplings and surveying the site.
-In addition, a design consultant/engineering firm has been selected, and funding in amount of $1.5 million has been allocated for the repair project.
+In addition, a design consultant/engineering firm has been selected, and funding in amount of $1.5 million was allocated for the repair project.

 “DCNR’s Bureau of Forestry continues to work with partners to address technical issues, and hopes to commence repair work as soon as possible,” the DCNR advisory noted.

 For more information on navigating this region, contact the Tiadaghton State Forest district office at 570-753-5409.